-Property Meaning displaying reports.
-Use the displaying reports.
-Use the displaying reports in the form definition.
-Base form for form sequence By entering a form definition as a base for a sequence of forms, you can create a group of form definitions for one object definition.
+Meaning displaying reports.
+Use the 🖶 button next to the input field to integrate a new form template in the form definition.
+By entering a form definition as a base for a sequence of forms, you can create a group of form definitions for one object definition.
 All form sequence form definitions contain the same base form.
 The definition of the interface form can only be made for this base form.
 When the interface form is loaded in the display, the referenced form definitions for all other form definitions in the form sequence are also loaded.
 You can navigate arbitrarily within the form sequence without leaving the scope of the interface form.
-Description Detailed description of the form.
-Configuration The configuration data is used to describe the form properties.
-The definition of the form properties is written in XML notation.
-Required tables A form definition can be assigned additional tables that are used to display data.
+Detailed description of the form.
+The configuration data is used to describe the form properties.
+The defin- ition of the form properties is written in XML notation.
+A form definition can be assigned additional tables that are used to display data.
 NOTE: If one of the given tables is disabled by a preprocessor condition then the form definition is also considered to be disabled and the corresponding interface form is not shown in the user interface.